fanchen0227/CIBC-Hackathon/README.md

 Teams will be provided an insurance claims data set and will be tasked with finding fraudulent claim records and medical providers.
 The claims data will contain 1 year of medical claims.
 The data is based on a sample of actual claims data from a US healthcare company.
 The claims data format is a comma-separated file with the following columns

-Patient Family ID
+Patient Family ID,
-Patient Family Member ID
+Patient Family Member ID,
-Provider ID
+Provider ID,
-Provider Type
+Provider Type,
-State Code
+State Code,
-Date of Service
+Date of Service,
-Medical Procedure Code
+Medical Procedure Code,
-Dollar Amount of Claim
+Dollar Amount of Claim.

 As a winner of CIBC machine intelligence, we are willing to share our solutions and code.